rajasadeem/telegram-bot/README.md

    - Create an .env file in the root directory of your project.
    - Use the provided .env.sample as a reference to set up your environment variables, including the bot token obtained from BotFather.

-4. Install Dependencies and Run the Project
+4. Install Dependencies

 ```
 yarn
 ```

+5. Run the Project

 ```
 yarn dev